ryanoisin/expct/README.md

 More specifically, the main function of this package is `CTVEM`.
 Some important input options of this function are:

--   1)  data: Specify the longitudinal dataset which contains Time (measurements time) , ID and covariates columns.
+-   1)  dataset: Specify the longitudinal dataset which contains Time (measurements time) , ID and covariates columns.

 -   2)  quantiles: The quantiles to build CI, the default value is